davidsday/go-tdd/README.md

 like this:

-	" the actual file does not have these comments let g:go_tdd_debug=0 " set to 1 if you want to log JSON sent to vim let g:gocyclo_ignore="'vendor|testdata'"  "regex for gocyclo to ignore let g:go_list_type = 'quickfix'  " my pref is to only use quickfix
+	" the actual file does not have these comments let g:go_tdd_debug=v:false " set to v:true if you want to log JSON sent to vim let g:gocyclo_ignore="'vendor|testdata'"  "regex for gocyclo to ignore let g:go_list_type = 'quickfix'  " my pref is to only use quickfix